dcsync/pycobalt/README.md

     engine.loop()

+This shows up in the script console as:

+	[pycobalt example.py] test message

 To print an error message on the script console:

     import pycobalt.engine as engine

-    engine.message('test message')
+    engine.error('test error')

     engine.loop()

+This shows up in the script console as:

+	[pycobalt example.py error] test error

-To print an debug message to the script console:
+To print debug messages to the script console:

     import pycobalt.engine as engine

     engine.enable_debug()
+    engine.debug('debug message 1')
+    engine.debug('debug message 2')
+    engine.disable_debug()
-    engine.debug('debug message')
+    engine.debug('debug message 3')

     engine.loop()

+This shows up in the script console as:

+	[pycobalt example.py debug] debug message 1
+	[pycobalt example.py debug] debug message 2

-These all put prefixes on your messages.
-To print raw stuff to the script console you can just call the Aggressor print functions:
+To print raw stuff to the script console you can just call the Aggressor print
+functions:

     import pycobalt.engine as engine
     import pycobalt.aggressor as aggressor